geunee20/geunee20.github.io/_posts/2024-05-28-Controller-Design-Day-4.md

     Figure 1.
 Block Diagram of the PID Control System with Gravity Compensation Method
 </div>

+In the following sections, I will delve deeper into the implementation and advantages of this combined PID and gravity compensation approach, demonstrating its effectiveness in controlling triple-link mechanisms.

-# I. A Multi-Link Mechanism with a Fixed Base
+# II.
+A Multi-Link Mechanism with a Fixed Base

 ### A. Overall System